jlubi333/homepage/content/blog/posts/algebraic-operations-on-melodies.md

 flat").
 We say that A♯ and B♭ are *enharmonic* because they represent the same note.

-[^piano]:
-    I will use the piano as a pedagogical tool because of its easily-visualized keys, but these concepts apply to every pitched instrument in standard Western music.
+![A piano keyboard with note names.
+I will use the piano as a pedagogical tool because of its easily-visualized keys, but these concepts apply to every pitched instrument in standard Western music.][piano]

-![A piano keyboard with note names.][piano]

 One thing to watch out for is that E♯ is enharmonic to F, because E is right next to F on the piano (no black keys in between).
 Similarly, B♯ is enharmonic